Daphne Pollard, an experienced performer yet aged only in her late twenties, on a British postcard, c1920. Author’s collection.

 About the time of Daphne’s departure for the US, the Trott family business operated on the corner of King William St and Brunswick St, Fitzroy (site now occupied by the orange and white supermarket in the distance).
 Their shop and probably a home behind may have looked like the building on the right.
 Author’s Collection.

 56 Kerr St, Fitzroy, was listed as Daphne Trott’s October 1891 birthplace and the family home for most of the 1890s.
 It is hard to believe this very modest single story terrace house had room for a baby and five older siblings!
 Only 10 houses away in this street lived the Heintz family, whose twin boys Freddie and Johnnie also travelled on tour with Daphne.

 In early September 1901 the Pollard Lilliputian Opera Company sailed for an extended tour of South East Asia, Canada and the United States, under the management of Charles Pollard and his sister Nellie Chester.

 Above: Pollard’s Lilliputians performing at the San Francisco Tivoli in November 1901.
 Daphne (Pollard), Myrtle Trott (Pollard) and Ivy Trott all performed.
-Nine years later, some of this cast would be performing on Pollard’s ill fated tour of India.
+Nine years later, some of this cast would be performing on Pollard’s ill fated tour of India, but not Daphne and her sisters.
 Author’s Collection.

 “So dearly loved, so deeply mourned.”
 Wally Trott’s headstone at Kew Cemetery.
 Author’s Collection.